Ipstenu/varnish-http-purge/readme.txt

 **Please report all issues in the [support forums](https://wordpress.org/support/plugin/varnish-http-purge)**

 If you have code patches, [pull requests are welcome](https://github.com/Ipstenu/varnish-http-purge).

+= Don't you work at DreamHost?
+Is this Official or DreamHost only? =

+This is not an official DreamHost plugin nor is it a DreamHost _only_ plugin.

+I worked for DreamHost and, at that time, adopted and enhanced this plugin to allow it to work for DreamHost's managed hosting platform: DreamPress.

+While this plugin is installed by default for _all_ DreamPress installs on DreamHost, and I maintain it, it is unofficial at this time.

+I will continue to support all users to the best of my ability, however I will no longer be able to look at people's servers nor provide assistance with Varnish rule.

 = Is this plugin caching my data? =